AyadZewail/Advanced-FortiGate-Security-Profiles/README.md

 ## Project

 **Healthcare Clinic Network** — design, deploy, and operate a secure, resilient, and auditable network for a two-branch healthcare clinic.
 This repository contains full project documentation intended for handover to network operations, security teams, and auditors.
-The content below is an implementation-grade README prepared from the supplied project presentation and expanded into a complete operational document.

 ---